 Feeder Pre-Schools and Nurseries are visited before the children start in September.
-Meetings are held with Pre-School staff and children are observed in their play.
+Meetings are held with Pre-School staff and teachers play along-side the children.
+Taster Sessions are held in July to give children the opportunity to meet their teacher and explore their new classroom.
 In September, children start school using a staggered entry system.
 This means children come in small groups over two weeks, allowing teachers and teaching assistants time to get to know and assess each child.
 It also helps the children settle and get to know the classroom routines.
 Youngest children start first in order for them to have more time to adjust to their new environment.

 Curriculum and Topics